EmanUnion - Religious Knowledge

 12. Shivaβs addiction to cannabis and wine

-Chapter 37: Lust of Surya Devta
+Chapter 37: Passion of Surya Devta

-Chapter 38: Lust of Vishnu
+Chapter 38: Passion of Vishnu

 1. Vishnu β The sex addict